PyOluts/openai_telegram_bot/README.md

 Commands:
 ---------
 /start - Start the bot and show main menu
+/random -Give u random fact or  some fact in random.txt
 Notes:
 ------
 - Ensure you have the correct folder structure.